E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 PC-Test was also able to reach R0 and SW0.

 Successful pings confirmed that normal IP connectivity was working before Telnet or SSH was configured.
-This provides a baseline so later remote-access failures can be separated from basic connectivity problems.
+This provides a baseline so later remote-access failures can be separated from connectivity problems.

 ---